-In our application, the 17 items are divided into two random groups (one with 8 and the other with 9 items) and Table 11 lists split-half coefficients calculated on the two independent partitions.
+In our application, the 17 items are divided into two random groups (one with 8 and the other with 9 items) and Table 7 lists split-half coefficients calculated on the two independent partitions.
 All these indexes are high and very similar in the two groups.
-Moreover, the mean satisfaction in the two groups is 7.88 and 7.85, respectively.
+Moreover, the mean satisfaction (obtained averaging the scores on the 17 items) in the two groups is 7.88 and 7.85, respectively.
 These values are not statistically different.
+These evidences support all the property of internal consistency for the scale.